jcheminform/cito-editorial/editorial.i.md

 Of course, citations have found additional uses that stem from the idea that articles that are cited a lot may be important.
 If we assume that all citations to an article are positive, this is a logical conclusion.
 However, citations are not always positive.
 We can cite an article because we disagree with the statements.
-For example, a 2011 paper in Science about the possible uptake of arsenate ions in DNA has seen mostly disagreeing citations [<cite>Q21706159</cite>].
+For example, a 2011 paper in Science about the possible inclusion of arsenate ions in DNA has seen mostly disagreeing citations [<cite>Q21706159</cite>].
 Then the article is important for a different reason.